 If you lost your eligibility because of a reduction in appointment and you still receive a paycheck from the university (not temporary hourly or scholarship/fellowship), you can remit payment directly or your premium payments can also be deducted from another staff member's University of Michigan payroll check.
 For example, if your spouse works for the university and you desire health plan coverage that is not available through your spouse, your spouse can authorize the Payroll Department to deduct your monthly premium from his or her paycheck.
 This requires the completion of a Payroll Deduction Authorization Form signed by you and the staff member.
 The staff member must notify the Payroll Office in writing in order to cancel the payroll deduction once it has begun.
 If a payroll deduction is authorized and paid for from a staff member's check, the 2% administration fee, included in the dollar amounts on the COBRA letter you will receive, will be waived.

-Each October during Open Enrollment you will be given the option to change health plan companies and/or continue participation in the Health Care FSA, both effective January 1 of the following year.
+Each October during Open Enrollment you will be given the option to change to a different health plan, with the change effective January 1 of the following year.

 COBRA coverage will terminate early in these situations: